hapax/hapax.github.io/assets/form.md

 <div style="text-align: right"><i>Ludwig Wittgenstein</i> </div>

-Put loosely, reductionism is the idea that you explain stuff with smaller stuff, and keep going until you stop.
+Reductionism is the idea that you explain stuff with smaller stuff which makes it up, and keep going until you stop.
-In many ways, this describes the explanatory program of 20th century physics, which gave us atoms, subatomic particles, the zoo of the Standard Model, and even more fundamental speculative objects like strings.
+In many ways, this describes the explanatory program of 20th century physics, which from the statistical puzzles of the 19th century, gave us atoms, subatomic particles, the zoo of the Standard Model, and even tinier entities like strings or spin foams.
-Like Platonism in mathematics, it is probably the consensus philosophy for professional physicists.
-After all, they spend most of their time in the lab or in front of the blackboard trying to break complex phenomena down into simple parts.
+Most physicists spend their days in the lab or by the blackboard, trying to break complex phenomena down into simple parts.
-Much has been
+So like Platonism in mathematics, reductionism in physics simply makes a philosophy of everyday practice.

 #### What is a particle?